Si-ja/Dashboard-Python/application/database/README.md

     - Elspot Prices (in the dropdown box for Filter by category)
     - Hourly        (in the dropdown box for filter by resolution)
         - Originally files retrieved were used with an indication `_EUR` at the end of their names.
-        - Original files had an extension .xlsx, but hopefully should work with the .xls as well.
+        - Original files had an extension .xlsx, but sadly do not work with just the default .xls, if you download them as is.
+This is being worked on.

 Retrieve files for the years that interest you.
 Store them in the aforementioned `application/excel_files/` path.
 These files are providing information on electrical prices Day-Ahead for the region of Europe.